René Magritte: Career

 Between 1934 and 1937, Magritte drew film posters under the pseudonym 'Emair' for the German sound film distributor Tobis Klangfilm.
 The Leuven City Archive preserves seven posters designed by Magritte.

 During the early stages of his career, the British surrealist patron Edward James allowed Magritte to stay rent-free in his London home, where Magritte studied architecture and painted.
-James is featured in two of Magritte's works painted in 1937, Le Principe du Plaisir (The Pleasure Principle) and La Reproduction Interdite, a painting also known as Not to Be Reproduced.
+James is featured in two of Magritte's 1937 paintings, Le Principe du Plaisir (The Pleasure Principle) and La Reproduction Interdite, also known as Not to Be Reproduced.

-During the German occupation of Belgium in World War II he remained in Brussels, which led to a break with Breton.
+During the German occupation of Belgium in World War II, he remained in Brussels, which led to a break with Breton.
 He briefly adopted a colorful, painterly style in 1943–44, an interlude known as his "Renoir period", as a reaction to his feelings of alienation and abandonment that came with living in German-occupied Belgium.

 In 1946, renouncing the violence and pessimism of his earlier work, he joined several other Belgian artists in signing the manifesto Surrealism in Full Sunlight.
 During 1947–48, Magritte's "Vache period", he painted in a provocative and crude Fauve style.
-During this time, Magritte supported himself through the production of fake Picassos, Braques, and de Chiricos—a fraudulent repertoire he was later to expand into the printing of forged banknotes during the lean postwar period.
-This venture was undertaken alongside his brother Paul and fellow Surrealist and "surrogate son" Marcel Mariën, to whom had fallen the task of selling the forgeries.
+During this time, he supported himself by producing fake Picassos, Braques, and de Chiricos—a fraudulent repertoire he later expanded into the printing of forged banknotes during the lean postwar period.
+This venture was undertaken alongside his brother, Paul, and fellow Surrealist and "surrogate son" Marcel Mariën, to whom had fallen the task of selling the forgeries.
 At the end of 1948, Magritte returned to the style and themes of his pre-war surrealistic art.

-In France, Magritte's work has been showcased in a number of retrospective exhibitions, most recently at the Centre Georges Pompidou (2016–2017).
-In the United States his work has been featured in three retrospective exhibitions: at the Museum of Modern Art in 1965, at the Metropolitan Museum of Art in 1992, and again at the Metropolitan Museum of Art in 2013.
-An exhibition entitled "The Fifth Season" at the San Francisco Museum of Modern Art in 2018 focused on the work of his later years.
+In France, Magritte's work has been showcased in a number of retrospective exhibitions, most recently at the Centre Georges Pompidou (2016–17).
+In the U.S., his work has been featured in three retrospective exhibitions: at the Museum of Modern Art in 1965, the Metropolitan Museum of Art in 1992, and the Metropolitan Museum of Art again in 2013.
+The 2018 exhibition, "The Fifth Season" at the San Francisco Museum of Modern Art, focused on the work of his later years.

-Politically, Magritte stood to the left, and retained close ties to the Communist Party, even in the post-war years.
-However, he was critical of the functionalist cultural policy of the Communist left, stating that "Class consciousness is as necessary as bread; but that does not mean that workers must be condemned to bread and water and that wanting chicken and champagne would be harmful. (...)
+Politically, Magritte stood to the left, and retained close ties to the Communist Party, even in the postwar years.
+But he was critical of the functionalist cultural policy of the Communist left, saying, "Class consciousness is as necessary as bread; but that does not mean that workers must be condemned to bread and water and that wanting chicken and champagne would be harmful. [...]
 For the Communist painter, the justification of artistic activity is to create pictures that can represent mental luxury."
 While remaining committed to the political left, he thus advocated a certain autonomy of art.
 Spiritually, Magritte was an agnostic.

 Popular interest in Magritte's work rose considerably in the 1960s, and his imagery has influenced pop, minimalist, and conceptual art.
-In 2005 he was 9th in the Walloon version of De Grootste Belg (The Greatest Belgian); in the Flemish version he was 18th.
+In 2005, he was 9th in the Walloon version of De Grootste Belg (The Greatest Belgian); in the Flemish version he was 18th.